Jaider Esbell

-Jaider Esbell (Normandia, 1979 – São Paulo, November 2, 2021) was a Brazilian writer, artist, art educator, curator, geographer, and indigenous rights activist.
+Jaider Esbell (1979 in Normandia – November 2, 2021, in São Paulo) was a Brazilian writer, artist, art educator, curator, geographer, and indigenous rights activist.

 He was one of the most renowned Macuxi artists in Brazil, his works were displayed at the 2021 São Paulo Biennial and 2022 Venice Biennale.

 Biography

 Jaider was born in a village of the Macuxi people in Raposa Serra do Sol indigenous territory, Roraima, in 1979.
 He was homeschooled by his adoptive mother Bernaldina José Pedro, a famous Macuxi activist, tribal leader, and shaman, who died in June 2020 from COVID-19.
 Already as a young man, Jaider started to engage in social activism.

 He left his village at the age of 18 to continue his studies in Boa Vista.
 He started working as an electrician at Eletrobras, which allowed him to travel around the country and expand his knowledge of the indigenous culture.
 It was at that time that he made his first attempts at painting and writing but ended up destroying everything he had created.
 In 2007, he graduated in geography from the Federal University of Roraima and, in 2009, he obtained a specialization in Environmental Management and Sustainable Development from the Faculty of International Technology.

 In 2010, he won a scholarship from the National Arts Foundation (Funarte) to write his first book, Terreiro de Makunaima – Myths, Legends and Stories in Experiences, which was published in 2012.
 From then on he started to pursue his artistic vocation.